brundonsmith/crowdx/README.md

 A similar mechanism happens for actions: when an action starts, global state is set which tracks all observable *setters* that are triggered up until it's finished.
 At the end, all reactions associated with any of these get triggered.

+Finally: for the purpose of avoiding memory leaks, all reactions (including computed functions, which are reactions underneath) must be explicitly cleaned up.
+This is done by passing the handle returned by `reaction()` or `computed()` to the `dispose()` function.
+This will deactivate the reaction and allow its referenced values to be cleaned up when appropriate.